joeyGumer/JoJoEngine/README.md

 ----------------------------
 Process to load any geometry:
 - Drop the fbx file into the engine window.
-- Automatically the model will be loaded with its texture.
+- Automatically the model will be loaded with its texture (camera will focus on the geometry loaded).
 - You can modify its texture dragging another png file into the window.
 - In the Window->Console, you can check all the loading process